adebayoileri/poorman-s-react/readme.md

 A simple react clone that explains three fundamental parts of how react works
 - the virtual DOM
 - hooks
-- cocurrent mode
+- concurrent mode

-Check out tejas  <a href="https://youtu.be/f2mMOiCSj5c">video </a> at React Berli conference
+Check out tejas  <a href="https://youtu.be/f2mMOiCSj5c">video </a> at React Berlin conference